April 2025 Newsletter

 Higher Borrowing Power – Instead of being approved for a standard $315,000 mortgage, this program could qualify you for up to $1.2M, allowing you to purchase a home in the community where you practice.

-Lower Down Payment – You can buy with as little as 5-10% down, even for homes over $1M.
+Lower Down Payment – You can buy with as little as 5-10% down, even for homes up to $1.5M.

 Student Debt?
 No Problem – Lenders factor in your future earnings, so student loans won’t hold you back from qualifying.